-For the financial year ended 31 August 2015, the Group recorded revenue of RM131.32 million and profit before tax of RM6.93 million compared to revenue of RM191.73 million and profit before tax of RM19.32 million respectively in the preceding year.
-The lower revenue and profit before tax for the current year to date was due to lesser on-going construction and property development projects during the financial period.
+For the financial year ended 31 August 2016, the Group recorded revenue of RM175.55 million and profit before tax of RM1.96 million compared to revenue of RM131.32 million and profit before tax of RM6.93 million respectively in the preceding year.

+The Group recorded higher revenue for the current year to date compared to last year mainly derived from property development projects, Prestige III at Balik Pulau and 98 Nibong Residences at Sungai Nibong.